House GOP pushes 'big' budget resolution to passage, a crucial step toward delivering Trump's agenda

 “The president was clear about that.
 I was clear about that," Lawler said.
 “We will work through this, but the objective today is to begin the process.”

-At the same time, GOP deficit hawks are withholding support until they are convinced it won't add to the nation's $36 trillion debt load.
-They warn it will pile onto debt because the cost of the tax breaks — at least $4.5 trillion over the decade outweighs the $2 trillion in spending cuts to government programs.
+At the same time, GOP deficit hawks were withholding support until they were convinced it wouldn't add to the nation's $36 trillion debt load.
+They warned it will pile onto debt because the cost of the tax breaks, with at least $4.5 trillion over the decade outweighing the $2 trillion in spending cuts to government programs.

+One key conservative, Rep. Thomas Massie, R-Ky., ended up the sole GOP vote against.

-Trump was set to met with several Republicans Tuesday at the White House, including Rep. Juan Ciscomani, R-Ariz. who joined a group of GOP lawmakers from the Congressional Hispanic Conference raising concerns about protecting Medicaid, food stamps and Pell grants for college.
+Trump had invited several dozen Republicans to the White House, including Rep. Juan Ciscomani, R-Ariz., who joined a group of GOP lawmakers from the Congressional Hispanic Conference raising concerns about protecting Medicaid, food stamps and Pell grants for college.

 "While we fully support efforts to rein in wasteful spending and deliver on President Trump's agenda, it is imperative that we do not slash programs that support American communities across our nation," wrote Rep. Tony Gonzales, R-Texas, and several others GOP lawmakers from the Hispanic Conference.

-Democrats in the House and the Senate vow to keep fighting the whole process.
+Democrats in the House and the Senate vowed to keep fighting the whole process.
 "This is not what people want," said Rep. Jim McGovern, D-Mass., during a rules debate ahead of planned votes.

 "We all know that trickle-down economics," he said about the 2017 tax breaks that flowed mainly to the wealthy, "don't work."